ovh/docs/pages/cloud/private-cloud/manager_ovh_private_cloud/guide.en-ca.md

 |None|no access|
 |Read-only|read access only|

-- **Access to the V(X)LANs**: concerns management rights over the private network section (VXLAN for Dedicated Cloud and VLAN for SDDC)
+- **Access to the V(X)LANs**: concerns management rights over the private network section (VXLAN for Hosted Private Cloud and VLAN for SDDC)

 |Right|Description|
 |---|---|